MEd in Educational Administration with Principal License

 The Graduate Admissions office will confirm via email the receipt and status of your application file.
-Applications for the MEd in Educational Administration with Preliminary Administrator license program will be reviewed by faculty and the Graduate Admissions Committee on a rolling basis.
+Applications for the MEd in Educational Administration with Principal license program will be reviewed by faculty and the Graduate Admissions Committee on a rolling basis.
 That is, files will be reviewed once all application requirements are met.
 Faculty may request an interview prior to making an admissions decision.
 The Graduate Admissions Committee meets every month of the year except August.

 The following are required:

 Lewis & Clark uses an online application.
 You will be able to upload your essay and resume.
 However, transcripts must be sent directly to the graduate school.
 We will accept official e-transcripts sent by college and university registrar offices.

 A $50 nonrefundable application fee is required and is payable with a credit card or electronic check.
 Fee waivers are available to alumni of Lewis & Clark.
 Participants in special programs are also eligible for a waiver.
 Go to this page for information about the fee waiver process.